pwa-builder/pwa-studio/README.md

-# pwabuilder-vscode
+# PWA Studio
+by the PWABuilder team

 Please use our [main repository for any issues/bugs/features suggestion](https://github.com/pwa-builder/PWABuilder/issues/new/choose).

-Welcome to the new PWABuilder VSCode Extension!

 This extension will turn your VSCode into the best developer environment for [Progressive Web Applications](https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/).
 Everything you need, from starting a new PWA, to packaging your PWA for the app stores, can all be done right from VSCode!